CharlesNorsworthy/GGIT/README.md

 Running the Project in IntelliJ (with Gradle)
 ===
-To run this project, exit out to the opening menu of IntelliJ.
+To run this project, go to the opening menu of IntelliJ.

 * Choose "Import Project..."
 * In the pop-up slect "Import project from external model"